panoply/spx/docs/reccomendations.md

 ### JavaScript

-The best possible approach is to initialize JavaScript like Google Analytics and scripts which require per-page execution is to use the `pjax.on('load', function(){})` method event.
+The best possible approach is to initialize JavaScript like Google Analytics and scripts which require per-page execution is to use the `SPX.on('load', function(){})` method event.
 This way you can be sure it will load between navigations.